Psalm 4:1–3

 When the world shames our reputation, we find relief in the God who validates our standing and sovereignly claims us as His own.

-1 Answer me when I call, God of my righteousness.
-Give me relief from my distress.
-Have mercy on me, and hear my prayer.
+1 Answer me when I call, O God of my righteousness!
+You have relieved my distress; show me grace and hear my prayer.

 When the world shames our reputation, we find relief in the God who validates our standing and sovereignly claims us as His own.